-Viruses and bacteria that have been trapped for thousands or millions of years in the ice can reappear as the permafrost thaws (Revich and Podolnaya, 2011, Global Earth Action, Revich et al. 2012, Int.
+Viruses and bacteria that have been trapped for thousands or millions of years in the ice can reappear as the permafrost thaws (Revich and Podolnaya, 2011, Global Earth Action, Revich et al., 2012, Int.
 J. Circum.
 Health).

-Indirectly, climate change is correlated with a set of factors that are more directly related to the risk of zoonotic emergence such as deforestation (Thomassen et al. 2013, PLOS One), the disturbance of soils and their microbial communities (Combe 2019, Emerging Microbes & Infections), and floods (<a href="Boyce et al. 2016, The Journal of Infectious Diseases).
-These factors may elevate the risk of zoonosis by increasing human population exposure or vulnerability, which are considered to be increasing according to assessments by the IPBES (2019, IPBES (2019, IPBES (2019, IPBES (2019), IPBES (2019, IPBES (2019), IPBES (2019
+Indirectly, climate change is correlated with a set of factors that are more directly related to the risk of zoonotic emergence such as deforestation (Thomassen et al. 2013, PLOS One), the disturbance of soils and their microbial communities (Combe 2019, Emerging Microbes & Infections), and floods (Boyce et al. 2016, The Journal of Infectious Diseases).
+These factors may elevate the risk of zoonosis by increasing human population exposure or vulnerability, which are considered to be increasing according to assessments by the IPBES (2019, IPBES Secretariat) and the IPCC (IPCC 2019).